ubccpsc/310/README.md

 Piazza will be used but has not been configured.
 -->

 [Piazza](https://piazza.com/ubc.ca/winterterm22016/cpsc310) has been configured for this term.
 Please be mindful of the UBC Academic Misconduct Policy with respect to posting project solutions on Piazza.
+It is _extremely_ helpful if your Piazza name corresponds to your name in the SSC in the advent we need to help you with a problem with your project, repositories, or grades.

 ### Getting help